MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-use-the-sharepoint-migration-tool.md

 3. Select **JSON or CSV file for bulk migration.**

-5. Enter the full path of your .CSV or .JSON filewhere your content is located.
+5. Enter the full path of your .CSV or .JSON file where your content is located.
 Click **Add**.

 6. Enter the URL of the SharePoint Online site where you want your files migrated.
 Click **Next**.